Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/getting-started/xm-cloud/tutorials/create-a-component.md

 ## Introduction - What You are Going to Learn

 In this tutorial, we will go through the steps to create a Text Teaser component with a no-code approach using XM Cloud Component builder.
-The walkthrough will not show all possible options, but will take you through a process of defining and laying out a new Component to use on your home page.
+The walkthrough will not show all possible options, but will take you through a flow to define and lay out a new Component to use on your home page.
 You will learn:

 - How to create a collection for your components
 - How to create a new Text Teaser component using the XM Cloud Component builder